 Some common names of plants are misleading but the common name of Buddleja, Butterfly bush, is not.
 If you have a butterfly garden this is a must.
 This shrub is a magnet for butterflies and is attractive to hummingbirds and bees.
 The fragrant flowers are borne in dense clusters (panicles) above gray-green to blue-green foliage from summer to fall and come in a large variety of colors.
-Butterfly bush is easy to grow, requires little maintenance and is drought tolerant once established.
-It is better used in mass plantings than as a specimen shrub.
-As the final bonus, its flowering stems are lovely in bouquets.
+Butterfly bush is a native of central China and belongs to the figwort family, Scrophulariaceae, that also includes mullein(Verbascum), twinspur (diascia), and Nemesia.
+It is easy to grow, requires little maintenance and is drought tolerant once established.
+Best used in mass plantings rather than as a specimen shrub; its flowering stems are good in the vase.

 Type: Deciduous shrub.